 This is a classic and very scenic long ride starting in Lexington.
-There is a long climb to the top of North Mountain, then a much longer descent down through scenic Goshen Pass.
-It starts in Lexington and goes out into western Rockbridge County.
+There is a long climb to the top of North Mountain, then a much longer descent through scenic Goshen Pass and western Rockbridge County.
 This is a difficult ride with a long climb up North Mountain and rolling hills back to the start.

 This is an advanced ride due to the overall amount of climbing and the distance.
 The climb up North Mountain is about 7% for a little over a mile.
 There is some truck traffic on the back side of the Mountain on Brattons Run.
 Both Midland Trail (Route 850) and Route 39 are 55 mph speed limit roads.
 On a nice weekend day there can be substantial automobile traffic on Route 39 near Goshen Pass.
 BE VERY CAREFUL and wear high visibility clothing.

 What will I see?